giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint2.md

 - **Which ones you were not able to achieve?
 Why?**

-  1. **Time management**: We need to try to finish all the code part a few days before the deadline, so that we can do E2E testing with more calm.
+  1. **Time management**: We need to try to start the review of the code a few days before the deadline, so that we can do it with more calm.

 - **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**